-Because of the psychological component of withdrawal, medications may be used in a medical detox program to help manage emotional and behavioral issues that may arise during Adderal withdrawal.
-Doctors often prescribe antidepressants to help manage feelings of depression, or reduce thoughts of self-harm or suicide associated with withdrawal.
+Because of the psychological component of withdrawal, medications may be used in a medical detox program to help manage emotional and behavioral issues that may arise during Adderall withdrawal.
+Doctors often prescribe antidepressants to help manage feelings of depression or reduce thoughts of self-harm or suicide associated with withdrawal.

 In addition, because anxiety is often an issue, anti-anxiety drugs or other mood-stabilizing agents may be prescribed to help reduce feelings of stress, anxiety, mood swings, panic attacks or nervousness that may arise during detox.

 Because sleep is often an issue during withdrawal, medication may also be prescribed to assist with sleep during Adderall withdrawal and detox.